gordicaleksa/gordicaleksa/README.md

 </p>

 <p align="center">
-Latest: Replicating Meta's "no language left behind" machine translation (MT) project.
+Latest: <a href="https://github.com/gordicaleksa/Open-NLLB">Open-NLLB</a> - Replicating Meta's "no language left behind" machine translation (MT) project.
 The goal is to create truly open-source checkpoints that can be used for commercial purposes.
 More broadly - building multilingual MT systems and LLMs.
 </p>